-Learning for the Love of God: A Student's Guide to Academic Faithfulness by Donald Opitz and Derek Melleby (Brazos Press, 2014).

-Hollywood Worldviews: Watching Films with Wisdom & Discernment Brian Godawa (InterVarsity Press, 2009)

-Core Reality #3 - Media Use Habits:

-Discuss the concept of Media Use Habits as explained on page 11 of the 3(D) Guide.
+- Engaging the Soul of Youth Culture: Bridging Teen Worldviews and Christian Truth, by Walt Mueller, (InterVarsity Press, 2006). - The Outrageous Idea of Academic Faithfulness, by Donald Opitz and Derek Melleby, (Brazos Press, 2007). - The Universe Next Door: A Basic Worldview Catalog, by James Sire, (InterVarsity Press, 2004). - Hollywood Worldviews, by Brian Godawa, (InterVarsity Press, 2002). - Creation Regained: Biblical Basics for a Reformational Worldview, by Albert Wolters, (Eerdmans, 2005). - Core Reality #3 Media Use Habits: Discuss the concept of Media Use Habits as explained on page 10 of the 3(D) Guide.
 Ask them specifically about how they think their peers process media, how their parents process media, and how they process media.
 Let them know that you are going to challenge them as a group to move out of a posture of "mindless consumption" to one of "mindful critique."